nsacyber/Hardware-and-Firmware-Security-Guidance/secureboot/README.md

-Note 9/15: The Secure Boot section of our GitHub is not complete.
-Expect to see additional revisions, documents, scripts, and other info through September.

 # UEFI Secure Boot Customization
 Before disabling Secure Boot to make something compatible, consider customizing Secure Boot!
 Customization can be as simple as adding a new certificate to the DB Allow List, or as complex as purging all factory certificates and hashes to start fresh.